 With the Australian industry growing and poised for an explosion, the need for a wide range of talent across many areas of the game development industry is vital to our success.
 The Australian Government has also listened to industry and created the Global Business and Talent Attraction Taskforce in September 2020, which aids in fast-tracking visa applications, providing certainty of permanent residency, facilitating relocation of company executives, key staff and their families, and providing tailored advice and connections to help migrants.

 Further to that, the Federal Government recently announced the doubling of its priority occupation for skilled visas, and included 22 new occupations on the Priority Migration Skilled Occupation List (PMSOL) which will be given priority processing for migration and travel exemptions, subject to domestic quarantine caps.
-The new occupations include ‘Multimedia Specialists’ and ‘Software Engineers’, two roles that are crucial in video game development.
-Both roles are part of the Medium and Long-term Strategic Skills List, which offers a pathway to permanent residency in Australia.
+The new occupations include ‘Multimedia Specialists’ and ‘Software Engineers’, two roles that are crucial in

 Some companies such as Sledgehammer Games have already recognised Australia’s potential and capitalised on the organic growth of the local market and solid pipeline of well-educated work-ready graduates, establishing a base in Melbourne prior to the DGTO’s announcement.
 Wargaming and EA Firemonkeys have also experienced growth and Ubisoft has started hiring development talent locally.
 Many Australian studios have also been part of global mergers and acquisitions in recent months, proving that international studios recognise the growth potential and capabilities of the local market.